 Remove the grit from the exterior of the windshield, the best way to do that is to power wash it.
 Power washing removes all the heavy loose grit from the surface without rubbing it across the glazed surface.

-Designate a window cleaning towel and fold it in half and and fold again.
-Now spray the hand sized pad liberally with window cleaner.
+Designate a window cleaning towel and fold it in half and fold again.
+Now spray the hand-sized pad liberally with window cleaner.
 Lift the wiper blades off the windshield and clean the glass in an up and down motion.

 Turn over the towel to use a fresh surface as it becomes dirty.

-Use the second micro-fibre towel to buff the the glass.
-The pro’s use this method to prevent cross contamination smearing.
+Use the second microfiber towel to buff the glass.
+The pros use this method to prevent cross-contamination smearing.